 - what you think the other party would be prepared to give up or not give up on each of these issues

-If there is information that would be helpful to have that hasn’t yet been provided, make a note to discuss with the court officer.
-If you forgot to file something before your ADR meeting, or have copies of a document that you think is important to the case, bring it with you to the ADR meeting.
+Speak with the court officer if there is information that would be helpful to have that hasn't yet been provided.
+If you forgot to file something before your ADR meeting, or have copies of a document that you think is important to the case, bring it to the ADR meeting.

 - parents are the best people to make decisions about their children

 - you have the opportunity to create a custom-made agreement for you and your child